qgis/QGIS-Documentation/source/docs/training_manual/forestry/stands_digitazing.rst

 |LS| Digitizing Forest Stands
 ===============================================================================

 Unless you are going to use your georeferenced map as a simple background image, the next natural step is to digitize elements from it.
-You have already done so in the exercises about creating vector data in Module 6, when you digitized the school fields.
+You have already done so in the exercises about creating vector data in :doc:`..create_vector_data/create_new_vector` , when you digitized the school fields.
 In this lesson, you are going to digitize the forest stands' borders that appear in the map as green lines but instead of doing it using an aerial image, you will use your georeferenced map.

 **The goal for this lesson:** Learn a technique to help the digitizing task, digitizing forest stands and finally adding the inventory data to them.